 Will Deer Eat Basil Plants?

-In general, deer will not eat basil leaves as they’re very aromatic herbs.
-However, deer are very adaptive animals, so if they’re hungry enough and don’t find anything else nearby that’s more appetizing, they will even eat deer resistant herbs.
+In general, deer will not eat basil leaves as they’re very pungent herbs.
+However, deer are adaptive animals, so if they’re hungry enough and don’t find anything else nearby that’s more appetizing, they will even eat deer-resistant herbs.

 What Do Deer Usually Eat?

 Deer are a type of herbivore, so they mostly eat plants, trees, bushes, nuts, and acorns.
-This definitely includes quite a few vegetables and fruits a typical gardener might be growing.
+This definitely includes quite a few vegetables and fruits the typical gardener might be growing.

 Here are some deer favorites when it comes to fruits and vegetables:

 - Brussels Sprouts

 - Collard Greens

 - Sweet Potatoes

 Basil is not a typical part of a deer’s diet and is often considered an example of deer-resistant plants.
 But, one of the more common basil companion plants is one of their favorite snacks: tomatoes.